shin-aung/CMS_Assignment_1/README.md

 Whether you're shopping for Sprint Shorts or PrecisionFit Performance Shirts, each item is designed for optimal comfort and style.
 Don't miss our exclusive shoe collections – StrideEssence for women and PinnacleFlex for men – blending performance and fashion seamlessly.

+**Anaystic using SMART rules**

-When looking my website through the SMART rules.
+When looking my website through the SMART rules,

 Specific: My goal is to enhance my WordPress website by implementing user-friendly features, refining the design elements, and incorporating original visual content.